Georgia–Mexico relations

-Georgia–Mexico relations are the international relations between Georgia and Mexico.
-Both nations are members of the United Nations.
+The nations of Georgia and Mexico established diplomatic relations in 1992.
+Both nations are members of the United Nations and the World Trade Organization.

 History

 Diplomatic relations between Georgia and Mexico were established on 8 June 1992 soon after the dissolution of the Soviet Union.
 Soon after independence, both nations accredited ambassadors to each other via-third nations.
 Since the establishment of diplomatic relations, official relations between both nations have been limited.

 In 2008, during the Russo-Georgian War; Mexico remained neutral and asked for both sides to seek peace.
-Mexico has not recognized the independence of Abkhazia nor South Ossetia and sees them as integral parts of Georgia.
+Mexico has not recognized the independence of Abkhazia nor South Ossetia.
 In September 2010, Georgian Prime Minister Nika Gilauri attended the bicentennial of Mexican Independence.
-Later that year in December 2010, former Georgian President Mikheil Saakashvili attended the UN Conference on Climate Change (COP16) held in Cancún.
+Later that year in December 2010, Georgian President Mikheil Saakashvili attended the UN Conference on Climate Change (COP16) held in Cancún and where he met with President Felipe Calderón.

 In August 2011, Georgian Foreign Minister Grigol Vashadze paid a visit to Mexico and announced the opening of a Georgian embassy in the country.
 The embassy was opened later that year in Mexico City.
-In July 2016, a Mexican Delegation of the Foreign Relations Committee paid a visit to Georgia.
+In July 2016, a Mexican Delegation of the Foreign Relations Committee, led by Senator Gabriela Cuevas Barron, paid a visit to Georgia.

+In 2022, both nations celebrated 30 years of diplomatic relations.